 As part of our long-standing tradition at Holly Ball, students are asked to earn money to bring as a monetary donation for one of the local Christmas Mother Funds.
 These monetary contributions enable the Christmas Mother programs to provide new toys, books, clothing and meals to needy families, seniors and disabled adults in our community.

 6th and 7th grade girls wear short, white gloves.
+Gloves are optional for the nice casual and casual dances.
 8th and 9th grader girls do not wear white gloves.
 As a convenience to our cotillion families, we sell them and offer several opportunities to purchase gloves.
 If you have a child who is registered, you will receive an email in advance of all glove sale dates.
 If you are still in need of gloves and are unable to make any of our glove sale dates, please email firstname.lastname@example.org.

 All parents are welcome to observe the majority of the dances.
 The only time parent attendance is restricted to one parent is at the Holly Ball and Cupid’s Ball.
 Attire for those observing should be in accordance with attire requested of students that night.
 Students may not invite friends who are not cotillion members.
 Please do not allow your child to bring gum to cotillion.
 Please do not bring younger siblings to cotillion.